“Wars will begin where you will, but they do not end where you please.”

 ‘He’s making his stand for a style more than a cause. ’

 ‘Some say He puts his own personality, his conception of himself, at the centre of the campaign, instead of the issues he symbolises to hopeful supporters.
 This private sensibility is rooted in Catholic school thought and a temperamentally conservative view of the dynamics of change. ’

 ‘He seems manifestly uneasy with the enthusiasms he has evoked. ’

 ‘He’s uncomfortable with all the personal adulation.
 On the stump, some say he seems like flat champagne – he has the right flavor but not enough fizz.
 Some people find this reserve a limitation while others admire his single plain speaking, promising no new deals or frontiers, and lack of hunger for more power.
 He saw himself as a benedictine.
 They want to expand their minds to envision a more ideal world not run by an ongoing series of spectres, but by our better nature. ’

 He’s very down to earth expressing a “down home” philosophy.
 He wants to uphold the dignity of the presidential office while reducing the pomposity and imperial distance that now affect it.
 He’s given his word to take down the fence around the White House and have picnics on the lawn.
-He wants to take out the White House rose garden and replace it with humble vegetables like cabbage and squash.
-He says: “You’d have trouble announcing war in a cabbage patch.”
+He wants to take the rose garden out of this pre-eminent example of public housing and replace it with humble vegetables like cabbage and squash.
+He says: ‘You’d have trouble announcing war in a cabbage patch.’

 ‘How do you explain such an introspective, enigmatic candidate who keeps a low profile emerging to prominence?’